tatecarson/waters-sonic-signatures/slides.md

 <!--
 ## Why Water and Tarkovsky?

-and in Sculpting in Time about rain Tarkovsky wrote:
+In his book Sculpting in Time, Tarkovsky offers us a fascinating glimpse into his thinking about natural elements like water.
+He reflects on rain, saying it's not just symbolic weather but part of 'the truth of our lives.'
+What strikes me about his perspective is how he seems almost defensive when people search for hidden meanings in his natural imagery.
+He tells us quite directly: 'I am puzzled when I am told that people cannot simply enjoy watching nature.'
+For him, these elements create an 'aesthetic setting' rather than functioning as symbols—something he rejects with a passionate 'Heaven forbid!'

-"Rain, fire, water, snow, dew, the driving ground wind—all are part of the material setting in which we dwell; I would even say of the truth of our lives.
-I am therefore puzzled when I am told that people cannot simply enjoy watching nature, when it is lovingly reproduced on the screen, but have to look for some hidden meaning.
-Of course rain can just be seen as bad weather, whereas I use it to create a particular aesthetic setting in which to steep the action of the film.
-But that is not at all the same thing as bringing nature into my films as a symbol of something else—Heaven forbid!"
+This tension between Tarkovsky's stated intentions and how his films actually affect us as viewers is exactly what makes his use of water sounds so compelling to explore.
 -->

 ---